Editor’s Note: This post has been updated with new links and fresh content for readers like you. 🙂

 When you see which topics in your niche are getting the most attention, you can get new ideas on how to shift the SEO side of your content marketing campaigns.

-When I searched “email marketing,” for example, I was able to see which pieces on that topic had the most shares and what kind of approach they had to the topic at hand.
+By searching “email marketing,” for example, I was able to see which pieces on that topic had the most shares and what kind of approach they had to the topic at hand.

 With an account, I’d be able to see information like the top authors in that content area, full content analyses, and domain comparisons for sites publishing on that topic.

-That “secret” is long tail keywords, and it’s “70%” because long-tail, specific keywords make up 70% of search engine traffic.
+That “secret” is long-tail keywords.
+And it’s “70%” because long-tail, specific keywords make up 70% of search engine traffic.

 Here, for example, they’ve cherry-picked keywords that even the top-ranking sites haven’t optimized for well, showing you where you can step into the competition and make big waves.

-The numbers in the right-hand column show you how difficult it is to rank for a given keyword.
+The numbers in the right-hand column show how difficult it is to rank for a given keyword.
 (The lower the number, the easier it is.)

 Based on the first seven results for “landing page design,” it seems like there’s a lot of opportunity to rank for these keywords, even though there’s a lot of competing business out there.

-This tool is a data nerd’s dream come true.
+SERPWoo is a data nerd’s dream come true.
 Just look at it: